Asakusa Station: Tobu Railway

+Due to the track curvature that makes the eastern end of some of the platforms narrow and dangerous, platform 1 can accommodate 8-car trains, and the other platforms can only accommodate 6-car trains.
+Longer trains, such as the 8-car local trains terminating on platform 2, keep the doors of the two easternmost cars closed through selective door operation.

 Platforms

 Tokyo Metro

 The Tokyo Metro station is located underground to the south of the Tobu terminal.

 Platforms

 Toei

 The Toei station is located underground to the south of the Tokyo Metro station.

 Platforms

 History

 Today's Tokyo Metro Asakusa Station was one of the first underground stations in Japan, opening on 30 December 1927 as the eastern terminal of the Tokyo Underground Railway to Ueno, which was later extended to become the Tokyo Metro Ginza Line.

 The Tobu Railway terminal opened on 25 May 1931 as Asakusa Kaminarimon Station (浅草雷門駅).
 This was renamed "Asakusa Station" on 1 October 1945.

 The Toei Asakusa station opened on 4 December 1960 as part of the Toei Asakusa Line from Oshiage Station.

 The station facilities of the Ginza Line were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 PASMO smart card coverage at this station began operation on 18 March 2007.